Recurring GitHub repository backup

 BackHub creates daily snapshots of all your backups.
 You can easily restore a previous state of your repository or metadata up to 30 days back in time.

-BackHub is checking your GitHub account on a daily basis to look for new repositories and creates backups automatically.
+BackHub checks your GitHub account on a daily basis for new repositories and automatically creates backups.

-Use BackHub as your repository archive and remove repositories at GitHub which you are not working on any longer.
+Use BackHub as your repository archive, and at GitHub remove repositories on which you are no longer working.